MicrosoftDocs/quantum-docs-pr/articles/quantum-RelNotes.md

 2. Copy existing .qs and .cs/.fs files from the old project to the new project (using Add > Existing Item).
 Do not copy the AssemblyInfo.cs file.
 3. Build and run the new project.

+### Known Issues ###

+- The `--filter` option to `dotnet test` does not work correctly for tests written in Q#.
+  As a result, individual unit tests cannot be run in VS Code; we recommend using `dotnet test` at the command line to re-run all tests.

 # Version 0.1.1801.1707